oliverjam/frontend-testing-jsdom/README.md

 It's quite easy to run tests against a real HTML file loading DOM code from your terminal with Node.

+Read more about how this works [over on my blog](https://oliverjam.es/blog/frontend-testing-node-jsdom/)

 ## Run locally

 1. Make sure you have Git and Node 18 installed